vonalogue/practice/README.md

 - ###### practice_problems/javascript/

-As the name implies, these are all short and sweet JavaScript solutions to a host of algorithmic problems that range from finding the sum of fibonacci numbers in a given range to iterating through different objects and comparing their properties.
+As the name implies, these are all short and sweet JavaScript solutions to a host of algorithmic problems that range from finding the sum of prime numbers in a given range to iterating through different objects and comparing their properties.

 - ###### practice_problems/five_problems/